ArctosDB/documentation-wiki/_how_to/How-to-Create-and-Edit-Parts.markdown

 # How To Create and Edit Parts

 ### NAVIGATION:
-**From the specimen record, click on the Parts Tab OR the "Edit" hypertext in the corner of the Parts detail**
+**From the catalog record, click on the Parts Tab OR the "Edit" hypertext in the corner of the Parts detail**

 ![](https://raw.githubusercontent.com/ArctosDB/documentation-wiki/gh-pages/tutorial_images/edit_parts.jpg)